 Under 40 C.F.R.
 Part 63, Subpart ZZZZ, a stationary reciprocating internal combustion engine (RICE) is considered an emergency stationary RICE (emergency engine) as long as the engine is operated in accordance with the following criteria.
 Operation of an engine outside of the criteria specified below may cause the engine to no longer be considered an emergency engine under 40 C.F.R.
 Part 63, Subpart ZZZZ, resulting in the engine being subject to requirements applicable to non-emergency engines.

 (1) Emergency Situation Operation (On-Site)

-There is no operating time limit on the use of an emergency engine to provide electrical power or mechanical work during an emergency situation.
 Examples of use of an emergency engine during emergency situations include the following: